eclypse-org/eclypse/docs/source/overview/advanced/emulation/emulation.rst

 Implementing a Service
 ----------------------

-To define a service in emulation, you must subclass :class:`~eclypse_core.remote.service.service.Service` or :class:`~eclypse_core.remote.service.rest.RESTService`.
+To define a service in emulation, you must subclass :class:`~eclypse.remote.service.service.Service` or :class:`~eclypse.remote.service.rest.RESTService`.

 These classes wrap a Ray actor that runs a loop on a remote node.

 You must implement the method:

-- :py:meth:`~eclypse_core.remote.service.service.Service.step` -- defines one iteration of service behaviour.
+- :py:meth:`~eclypse.remote.service.service.Service.step` -- defines one iteration of service behaviour.

 Optionally, you can override:

-- :py:meth:`~eclypse_core.remote.service.service.Service.on_deploy` -- called just before the service starts executing.
+- :py:meth:`~eclypse.remote.service.service.Service.on_deploy` -- called just before the service starts executing.
-- :py:meth:`~eclypse_core.remote.service.service.Service.on_undeploy` -- called after the service stops.
+- :py:meth:`~eclypse.remote.service.service.Service.on_undeploy` -- called after the service stops.

-The return value of :py:meth:`~eclypse_core.remote.service.service.Service.step` is automatically pushed into the service's **result queue**.
+The return value of :py:meth:`~eclypse.remote.service.service.Service.step` is automatically pushed into the service's **result queue**.
 You can retrieve it via one of the :ref:`default metrics <default-metrics>` (e.g., `step_result`).

 .. dropdown:: Example: Echo Service